 Martin kicked off the lecture series outlining the challenges and obstacles he faced on his journey from Head of Ceremonies at the London 2012 Olympics to CEO & Director of Hull UK City of Culture 2017.

 Richard Bean’s riotous new comedy The Hypocrite recounted a defining moment in the city’s history.
 Award-winning theatre director Mark Babych (Artistic Director of Hull Truck Theatre) and acclaimed Hull-born playwright Richard Bean (One Man, Two Guvnors) joined Erica Whyman (RSC Deputy Artistic Director) to discuss the joint project and look back at their careers so far.

 08 February 2017: Mark Babych, Richard Bean and Erica Whyman

-Stuart Pearson-Wright, headline making, artist and BP Portrait Award winner, compared to the likes of Wiliam Blake and Stanley Spencer gave us a chance to take an intimate look at his creative journey.
+Stuart Pearson-Wright, headline- making artist and BP Portrait Award winner who has been compared to the likes of William Blake and Stanley Spencer, gave us a chance to take an intimate look at his creative journey.

 The ‘Roots and Routes’ season explored Hull’s connections and its place in the networked, globalised and digital world.
-With a distinctive international flavour, new partnerships and collaborations will rub up against old friends.
+With a distinctive international flavour, new partnerships and collaborations rubbed up against old friends.

 In 2014 Richard was awarded second prize at the BP Portrait Award in the National Portrait Gallery.
-Ben Luke described Richard’s painting as having an elusive, poetic quality.
-Watch a recording of Richard's recent lecture and find out what makes him tick.
+Ben Luke, art critic and journalist, described Richard’s painting as having an elusive, poetic quality.
+Richard revealed what made him tick.

 19 April 2017: Richard Twose